Applelo/vite-plugin-browser-sync/README.md

 ## vite-plugin-browser-sync options for BrowserSync

-This plugin overrides default options from BrowserSync to doesn't duplicate behavior already managed by ViteJS and sync with ViteJS Config.
-If you want to change the overrided options you free to do so.
+This plugin overrides default options from BrowserSync to doesn't duplicate behaviors already managed by ViteJS.
+Futhermore, it syncs with your ViteJS Config.
+If you want to change the overrided options you free to do so via the `bs` object.

 | Option                                                            | Why                                                                                                                            |
 | ----------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |